How to Make Pasta

 That's perfect.

-Now place the ball into a bowl and let is sit covered with a plastic wrap for about ½ to an hour or put it into a plastic bag.
-The pasta dough should rest for about an hour.
-It needs a break.
+Now place the pasta dough ball into a bowl and let is sit covered with a plastic wrap for about one hour or put it into a plastic bag.
+The pasta dough should rest for about an hour or as long as 3 days in the refriderator.
+If you do put it in the fridge you must remove it and allow the pasta dough to get to room temperature before you roll it out though.

-While that's sitting let's talk about how to make pasta with All purpose flour.
+While that's sitting let's talk about how to make pasta with only all purpose flour.

 This pasta dough recipe is easier to handle.
 The pasta dough is more tender and kneading the pasta dough is much easier.
 However, I've noticed when it comes to cutting the pasta with a pasta maker it tears a lot easier and it cooks much faster.
 If you're not careful it can become mushy.
-Try setting your pasta machine to make it a little thicker then you would Semolina Pasta.
+Try setting your pasta machine to make it a little thicker then you would semolina pasta dough.

 How to Make Pasta with 100% Semolina Flour: